arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/plc-ide-setup-license/content.md

 By clicking the **Activate PLC Runtime** button, the product activation will be completed and the PLC **Status** will be set as OK:

 ![Opta Activation Status OK](https://user-images.githubusercontent.com/100422525/225371868-0ad91f93-ec77-4f68-90f5-678c9662d531.png)

+Now the product is ready to be used with the PLC IDE.

 ### 8. Activation Recovery